jbruce12000/smoker-controller/README.md

 ## Features

   * handles temperature increases and decreases well - adding wood or opening doors to check meat
+  * automatically deals with changes to environment like wind or sudden temperature changes as a front comes through
   * can set a single temperature or a crazy complex temperature schedule
   * no limit to runtime - smoke for days if you want
   * use wifi to view status from multiple devices at once as a web page - computer, tablet etc